ignite/cli/docs/guide/hello.md

 ignite chain serve
 ```

 This command downloads dependencies and compiles the source code into a binary called `hellod`.
-By default, Ignite CLI uses the name of the repo + `d`.
-From now on, use this binary to run all of your chain commands.
+By default, the binary name is the name of the repo + `d`.
+From now on, use this `hellod` binary to run all of your chain commands.
 For example, to initialize a single validator node and start a node.

+Leave this terminal window open while your chain is running.

 ## HTTP API Console